-The first run will be limited to 200mm DH and 150mm Enduro race bikes, both custom fit to the individual rider with a Dave Weagle suspension design, made in the UK together with 3D manufacturing partner s that Renishaw Engineering.
+The first run will be limited to 200mm DH and 150mm Enduro race bikes, both custom fit to the individual rider with a Dave Weagle suspension design, made in the UK together with 3D manufacturing partners Renishaw Engineering.

 We’ve caught up with Rachel, Dan and Gee a few times over the past year to chat about the brand and to get a look at their development prototypes.
 Gee has talked up the freedom of developing the bikes they want to ride & race and the flexibility of the 3D printed lug concept, “2019 was an amazing year for us, with the new bikes moving from a CAD design to three World Cup wins in a matter of months.”

 Since the reveal of their bike project last winter, the Athertons have been inundated with demand for the bikes.
 But they’ve been cautious, waiting until they were totally ready with bikes that could stand up to the kind of abuse elite riders like themselves (actually, each a MTB World Champion) can dish out.
 But really, they’ve just invested a lot of effort & passion into the Atherton Bikes brand, and want to build bikes they can stand behind 100%.